Astroua/SCIMES/README.md

 About
 -----

-The "Spectral Clustering for Interstellar Molecular Emission Segmentation" Python module, ``SCIMES``, uses the spectral clustering approach to identify relevant structures within dendrogram of emission from observational data or simulation.
+The "Spectral Clustering for Interstellar Molecular Emission Segmentation" module for Python, ``SCIMES``, uses the spectral clustering approach to identify relevant structures within dendrogram of emission from observational data or simulation.

 Documentation
 -------------